kundajelab/chipseq_pipeline/README_PIPELINE.md

 7) Fatal error: /home/leepc12/bds_atac/modules/report_*.bds

 Simply re-run the pipeline with the same command.
 Possible bug in BDS for locking/unlocking global variables.

+8) ImportError: libopenblasp-r0-39a31c03.2.18.so: cannot open shared object file: No such file or directory

+Dependencies are not installed correctly.
+Check your Anaconda Python is correctly configured for conda environments.
+Run `./uninstall_dependencies.sh` and then `./install_dependencies.sh` again.